-The most up-to-date information on the programme and broader information about the range of research and training opportunities available for clinicians at the ICR can be found on the ICR website at www.icr.ac.uk/clinicianopportunities.
+The most up-to-date information on the programme and broader information about the range of research and training opportunities available for clinicians at the ICR can be found on the ICR website at icr.ac.uk/clinicians.

-2 Frequently asked questions
+Frequently asked questions

-2.1 What is the application and recruitment process for these fellowships?
+What is the application and recruitment process for these fellowships?

 Applicants and supervisors make joint applications for fellowships based on a project developed together.
-In general, cohorts are recruited on an annual basis to start in October (see question 2.8).
+In general, cohorts are recruited on an annual basis to start in October.
 The process and timeline (based on a start date in October) is outlined briefly below.
-Note that the full list of deadlines is updated annually and published on the ICR and ICR<
+Note that the full list of deadlines is updated annually and published on the ICR and Imperial websites.

-- July September: a call is issued for expressions of interest from all ICR and Imperial Faculty and Honorary Faculty who wish to host a clinical fellow. - Expressions of interest should detail the supervisory team, a brief outline of the project area, and whether applicants from any specific clinical specialties are particularly encouraged to apply.
-After the deadline, both institutions checks that the proposed supervisory team is eligible as per the MPhil/PhD Codes of Practice at the ICR and the supervisor expectations at Imperial. - September/October: Supervisory teams and their project areas are advertised via the ICR and Imperial websites and the British Medical Journal in print and online.
-Supervisors who wish to advertise their project areas via additional routes should contact the Registry to discuss this (admissions@icr.ac.uk). - Candidates are asked to download an Initial Contact Form and Equal Opportunities Form (available on the ICR website) and, along with their CV, return their completed forms to the Registry team at admissions@icr.ac.uk.
+- July-September: a call is issued for expressions of interest from all ICR and Imperial Faculty and Honorary Faculty who wish to host a clinical fellow. - Expressions of interest should detail the supervisory team, a brief outline of the project area, and whether applicants from any specific clinical specialties are particularly encouraged to apply.
+After the deadline, both institutions check that the proposed supervisory team is eligible as per the MPhil/PhD Codes of Practice at the ICR and the supervisor expectations at Imperial. - September/October: Supervisory teams and their project areas are advertised via the ICR and Imperial websites and the British Medical Journal in print and online.

+Supervisors who wish to advertise their project areas via additional routes should contact us at admissions@icr.ac.uk.

+Candidates are asked to download an Initial Contact Form, Equal Opportunities Form, and Project Preference Form (available on the ICR website) and return these along with their CV to admissions@icr.ac.uk.